What are five common mistakes people make with feng shui?

 I would not necessarily call these mistakes, but rather misinterpretations of feng shui.
 And sometimes the misinterpretations lead you to what you really needed!
 My point is: everything you do is right and correct if you do it with the best intentions.
 But this is a great question, because I always like to share with my clients the meaning and reason for the feng shui concept.
 If possible, we should strive to do things in the proper way.
 But mistakes happen and sometimes for a good reason!

 2. Feng shui is simply about moving furniture around

 Feng shui is not just about moving furniture around!
 It’s about creating harmony in our lives by unifying our inner and outer environments.
 The inner and outer are not separate, because everything that we do to our spaces – positive and negative – affects our daily experience.
 In BTB feng shui we incorporate many personal chi adjustments (meditations and rituals to change your personal energy), adjusting objects to your space (such as adding plants, mirrors, or crystals), in addition to re-arranging your furniture.

 3. Using items made out of wood for the wood element

-The wood element is about new beginnings, family and kindness in Feng Shui.
+The wood element is about new beginnings, family and kindness in feng shui.
 Sometimes people misinterpret wood as the dead material of wood, like a wood desk.
-But in fact, objects made of wood does not embody the wood element.
+But in fact, objects made of wood do not embody the wood element.
 To add wood element you can add green plants or objects that are green/teal or tall and expansive.
 Brown wood objects are actually earth element!

 4. Fountains flowing wealth away from the home